 - In "Homer Goes to College", Nixon received an honorary degree from Springfield A&M, the rival school of Springfield University, conferred upon him by A&M's mascot Sir Oinks-A-Lot.
 When Homer's prank of kidnapping Sir Oinks-A-Lot goes awry, Homer's nerd classmates get expelled at Nixon's behest.

 Burns: Oh, he just looked so forlorn Smithers, with his "Ooh I can't go to prison Monty, they'll eat me alive!"

 - Following Nixon's death, Groening wrote an editorial for Simpsons Comics, in response to people wondering if the Nixon jokes would stop.
 In it, Groening non-sarcastically let readers know that Nixon was a bastard, he should've went to jail, and the jokes would not let up one iota.

-- He also golfed with Monty Burns in 1974.
+- In "Scenes From The Class Struggle In Springfield", Mr. Burns recounts golfing with Nixon in 1974.
 Burns let him win out of pity.

 - Nixon's disembodied head features frequently in another Groening series, Futurama.
 He became the president of Earth on his first major appearance and stayed there ever since, along with Vice President Agnew... a body with no head.